ebeechsrc/SOM9331/README.md

 SOM9331
 =======

-Collection of documents for the OpenEmbed SOM9331
+Collection of documents for the OpenEmbed SOM9331 module.
+This is based on the Atheros AR9331 module and can run OpenWRT.

 This has:
 - MIPS 24K processor operating at up to 400 Mhz.